-The Mozilla Archive Format add-on is an independently developed program that can be installed on the Firefox and SeaMonkey browsers to open and save MAFF and MHTML archives.
+The Mozilla Archive Format add-on is an independently developed program that can be installed on Firefox Extended Support Release (ESR) to open and save MAFF and MHTML archives.

 The Saved Pages Conversion Wizard automates the process of opening the web pages you stored on your computer one by one and saving them again in a different file format.
 While the pages saved by this process usually look like the originals, in some cases the styling might not be replicated accurately.
 Because of this, the procedure never deletes the original files.

 - You should always keep a backup copy of the originals.